Implementing A Terraform Provider

 Data-Sources 🔗

-read from the infrastructure.
+We need a schema for our data-source abc_xyz.
+Our data-source will have two attributes: name to identify the resource, and status read from the infrastructure.
 We will not really read anything from infrastructure, but will just return some values to emulate a real data-source in the infrastructure.

 // github.com/stefaanc/terraform-provider-abc/abc/datasource_abc_xyz